 The drummer has such energy that it was not hard to recognize his hard in any music.
-Rock drumming is all about power and timekeeping, and Smith had a clear mastery of both.
+Rock drumming is all about power and timekeeping, and Smith clearly mastered both.

 Those who played with him loved his personality as an outgoing member who was free with everyone around him.

-One of his most significant success was his part in the inspiration classic “Don’t Stop Believin.”
-He came up with an intricated, open-handed pattern that has always left many mesmerized.
+One of his most significant successes was his part in the inspirational classic “Don’t Stop Believin.”
+He came up with an intricated, open-handed pattern that has always mesmerised many.
 Here, he plays the hi-hat with his left hand as the right moves around the kit.

 What comes out is a professional sound that offers a hint into all the emotional aspects of the piece.
 That is how innovative Smith is, and he seemed to always have something up his sleeves for every project he worked on.

-His mind was fixed on developing new styles that would help him and future drummers as well.
+His mind was fixed on developing new styles that would also help him and future drummers.
 The style he uses in this track is as exceptional as the skyscraping vocals of Perry’s.

-He is a man who always made everyone around him fall in love with what he did, as well as his character.
+He is a man who always made everyone around him fall in love with what he did and his character.

-When it came to keeping time, there are very few drummers who would beat Smith.
-He played as though there was an automatic switch he flipped in the sticks and let them roll by themselves.
+When it came to keeping time, very few drummers would beat Smith.
+He played as though there was an automatic switch.
+He flipped in the sticks and let them roll by themselves.

 Whether playing fast or smooth grooves, the Smith did not disappoint.

 Smith appeared in another set playing Jo Jones on the hi-hat.
-As Erskine recounts, that are not very many other guys that “could drive a band like that and also play the hi-hat.”
-More than a pro, Smith was then a talented drummer who recognized new ideas and put them into action without hesitation.
+As Erskine recounts, not many other guys could “ drive a band like that and also play the hi-hat.”
+More than a pro, Smith was then a talented drummer who recognized new ideas without hesitation and put them into action.